Thursday, August 25, 2022

 Beyond Sand Beach Study 3

-The view at low tide from the Sand Beach woods in Stonington, Maine on August 4, 2022, painted August 13-15, 2022, 14" x 11" (w x h), Daniel Smith, Schmincke Horadam, and Winsor & Newton watercolors, selected for light fastness and permanence, and Uniball waterproof fade proof ink on 140 lb.
+The view at low tide from the Sand Beach woods in Stonington, Maine on August 4, 2022, painted August 13-15, 2022, 14" x 11" (w x h), Daniel Smith, Schmincke Horadam, and Winsor & Newton watercolors, selected for light fastness and permanence, and Prismacolor waterproof fade proof ink on 140 lb.
 Fabriano Artistico cold press rough 100% cotton extra white watercolor paper, framed.

 Kennbunk River Club Art Show 2022